 The DPM contains information about what data should be reported and how it should be exchanged.
 It includes:

-The full categorisation of a data point is obtained by combining the categorisations of the cell position coordinates in an automated process that generates the dimensional categorisation for each individual cell (data point), and checks the consistency and uniqueness of each data point definitions.
-The modelling process must iterate until the DPM is complete, consistent and free of errors.
-The XBRL taxonomies can then be generated by an IT process, taking the DPM as an input.
+The full categorisation of a data concept (data point / variable) is obtained by combining the categorisations of the cell position coordinates in an automated process that generates the dimensional categorisation for each individual cell and checks the consistency and uniqueness of each data concept definition.
+The modelling process must iterate until the DPM overall consistency is complete, taking in account all the frameworks and correspondent data definitions already included in past regulatory processes.
+The XBRL taxonomies or other outcomes are generated by IT processes, taking the DPM as an input.

 The EBA staff has been developing the DPM data dictionary in cooperation with banking and policy experts appointed by national competent authorities of the EEA countries, who regularly participate in the EBA committees and working groups.

-Regulators, supervisors, financial institutions, service providers, other organisations, and the general public have access to the DPM data dictionary, and can use it as the common repository of clear and structured specifications of the data referred to in Banking Regulation.
+Regulators, supervisors, financial institutions, service providers, other organisations, and the general public have access to the DPM data dictionary, and can use it as the common repository of clear and structured specifications of the data referred in Regulation.

 The DPM serves, in different ways, both policy and IT experts involved in the regulatory data processing chain, from data exchange harmonization to data analysis and dissemination, and streamlining the processes and promoting systems interconnection of those who are dealing with regulatory data within and across institutions.